scollinselliott/eratosthenes/README.md

 - Relative events are put into a single sequence for the purpose of sampling.
-- To select the initial date for each relative event, a sample is drawn between its upper and lower constraints (absolute and relative).
+- To select the initial date for each relative event, a sample is drawn uniformly at random between its upper and lower constraints (absolute and relative).
   - For each initial date, a subroutine of Gibbs sampling is performed in order to avoid catastrophic collapse of dates due to floating point errors (e.g., if one has a high number of events compressed